 Westmoreland Coal’s debt

-For fiscal 2016, Westmoreland Coal maintained its cash interest guidance of ~$90.0 million.
-The company expects to generate $59.0 million–$71.0 million in the form of free cash flows.
+For fiscal 2016, Westmoreland Coal maintained its cash interest guidance of approximately $90.0 million.
+Moreover, the company expects to generate $60 million–$80 million in the form of free cash flows.

-As a result, any deterioration in the company’s financial health could require it to post additional collateral against these bonds.
-Collateral comes with a cost and can have a negative impact on the company’s liquidity position.
+Any deterioration in the financial health of the company could require it to post additional collateral against these bonds.
+Collateral comes with a cost and can have a negative impact on a company’s liquidity position.